ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

    git push --force origin fix_1

-Why do we take these extra steps instead of simply adding additional commits the the PR?
+Why do we take these extra steps instead of simply adding additional commits the PR?
 It is best practice for a PR to consist of a single commit; this makes for clean history, eases peer review of your changes, and facilitates merges.
 In rare circumstances it also makes it easier to cleanly revert changes.